 As I said, I don’t admire Damiens art, but I respect that he made me think about my art and the fact I feel no need ‘to play the game’.
 I have always thought everything we do is art, as in, even our personalities have been created by ourselves, and how we dress is also a form of art and expression.

-I mention this before in past writings—this obsession people have of putting things in boxes and labelling things – its a toxic action.
+I mention this before in past writings—this obsession people have with putting things in boxes and labelling things – it’s a toxic action.
 The way the art establishment has carved up “what is art” and “what isn’t art”.
 It doesn’t work for me, and all that has happened is to create a competition between artists and art buyers.
-So people can play the game of capitalism and making particular art more money that other art, which keeps the whole capitalist economy ticking away.
+So people can play the game of capitalism and making particular art more money than other art, which keeps the whole capitalist economy ticking away.

 As in doing this, we also limit what we find and what we see.
 I refer back to the following quote that I hope explains what I’m talking about entirely.
 “To define is to limit” – Oscar Wilde.